CMDR-Squedie/EDConstrDepot/README.md

 - group several active constructions as one (useful for multiple low quantity requests)
 - show original request for finished constructions
 - comments/custom text for construction depots and FCs
+- suggest best markets for current request; add markets to Ignored/Favorite list
+- select market to see commodity availability (double-click market name in market list)
+- select commodity to see which markets supply it (double click on commodity name)
+- visited market list, with their economies

 Indicators:
 -  □/■ - commodity available at current (or recent) market; partial/full supply*